BonheurD/LocalLife-IMDB/README.md

 1. **format_data.py**: This will format the data, merging columns for movie IDs, movie titles, and reviews.
 Below is an example of how it would look if there existed a file consisting of the columns `tconst` and `reviews`.
 If another dataset solution is found, this would need to be altered.
 2. **sentiment_analysis.py**: This will perform sentiment analysis for each review, creating a new file with the sentiment analysis added.
 The new file will have the following format: `movie_id | movie_title | review | sentiment`.
-3. **(Unimplemented)**: This part will allow the user to request the reviews of a movie.
+3. **(Not implemented)**: This part will allow the user to request the reviews of a movie.
 My initial idea is to use the OpenAI API to determine the movie in question and then perform a search (most likely binary + linear) in the listed movies based on the movie title.
 Finally, the desired reviews will be returned.

 If I had more time, I would look for a better dataset or implement one myself.
-Additionally, I would implement step 3 to return reviews based on user requests.
+I would also change the implementation in step 1, and not merge the two files.
+I think that for step 3, this would make the search process more efficient.
+Finally, I would implement step 3 to return reviews based on user requests.